Jessica Chastain: Advocacy

 Chastain supports charitable organizations that promote mental health, and is involved with the nonprofit organization To Write Love on Her Arms.
 Teased as a child for having red hair and freckles, she takes a stand against body-shaming and bullying.
 Chastain has campaigned for access to affordable reproductive health care for women, and in 2017, Variety honored her for her work with Planned Parenthood.
 In response to abortion bans in certain American states, she joined several actors in refusing to work in those regions.

 In 2022, Chastain traveled to Kyiv in Ukraine during Russia's invasion of the country.
 She visited a children's hospital and met with President Volodymyr Zelenskyy and head of the Presidential Administration Andrii Yermak.
+Chastain has lent her support to the 2023 SAG-AFTRA strike.
+After receiving an interim-agreement waiver from the organization, she attended the premiere of her film Memory at the 2023 Venice International Film Festival wearing a t-shirt affirming her support.

 Reception and acting style

 Describing Chastain's off-screen persona, Roy Porter of InStyle magazine wrote in 2015 that "she's an adult, which isn't always a given in Hollywood.
 Unconsciously candid with her answers, she retains a sense of perspective uncommon among her peers, and has real opinions"; Porter also credited her for being the rare actress who is "all about the craft".
 Evgenia Peretz, an editor at Vanity Fair, finds Chastain "the most sensitive and empathetic actor" she has interviewed.

 Chastain specializes in portraying emotionally grueling roles and is drawn to parts of strong but flawed women.
 The journalist Sanjiv Bhattacharya has identified a theme of characters who "subvert gender expectations in some way".
 David Ehrlich of IndieWire credits her for being the sole American actress to consistently play roles that "champion feminist ideals".
 She believes in extensive preparations for a role: "[I] fill myself up with as much history of the character as I can."
 The film critics Roger Ebert and Richard Roeper have praised Chastain's versatility, and W magazine credits her for avoiding typecasting.